Hescorlpioanl/Hescorlpioanl.github.io/_posts/summaries/2023-05-15-Head-First-Object-Oriented-Analysis-and-Design-Book.md

 Build on what you’ve already got done whenever possible.
 After finishing one feature picks the next one which depends on what you just finished before, this is good for your progress.

-the more your design is good, the more risk will be reduced.
+The more your design is good, the more risk will be reduced.

-Sometimes the best way to write great code is to hold off on writing code as long as you can. thinking and reevaluating your design is most important and helps you to write great code.
+Sometimes the best way to write great code is to hold off on writing code as long as you can.
+Thinking and reevaluating your design is most important and helps you to write great code.

 Customers don’t pay you for great code, they pay you for great software 😃.